NicolasGonzalezGuignet/End-to-End-Data_engineering-Project-3/README.md

   - <img src="https://i.imgur.com/yHaNwvx.png" alt="model">

-Here you can see the [video](https://drive.google.com/file/d/1dHaZ7ptRNtrSOl9Ww-Q85RGjIFvcayiR/view?usp=sharing) that documents the implementation of the ETL.
+Here you can see the [video](https://drive.google.com/file/d/1dHaZ7ptRNtrSOl9Ww-Q85RGjIFvcayiR/view?usp=sharing) that documents the implementation of the process.